Detecting prompt and afterglow jet emission of gravitational wave events from LIGO/Virgo/KAGRA and next generation detectors: Simulations

 \subsubsection{Connecting to GW simulations}

-From our GW simulations outlined in \S \ref{sec: GWsims} we have produced a realistic population of GW events for both O5 and XG detector runs containing 1,166 and 3,000 BNS mergers for O5 and XG, respectively.
-For each of these events we obtain the inclination angle $\iota$ and luminosity distance $d_\textrm{L}$, which we convert to a redshift $z$ assuming a flat $\Lambda$CDM \textit{Planck} cosmology \cite{aghanim2020planck}.
-Given the inclination angle, $\iota$, we can determine the viewing angle with respect to the jet's axis, which we assume is aligned with the binary's orbital angular momentum axis (which may not always be the case, see, e.g., \cite{Muller2024} for a discussion).
+From our GW simulations outlined in \S \ref{sec:GWsims} we have produced a population of GW events for both O5 and XG detector runs containing 2,403 and 3,000 BNS mergers for O5 and XG, respectively.
+For each of these events we obtain the inclination angle $\iota$ and luminosity distance $d_\textrm{L}$, which we convert to a redshift $z$ assuming a flat $\Lambda$CDM \textit{Planck} cosmology \citep{aghanim2020planck}.
+Given the inclination angle, $\iota$, we can determine the viewing angle with respect to the jet's axis, which we assume is aligned with the binary's orbital angular momentum axis (which may not always be the case, see, e.g., \citealt{Muller2024} for a discussion).
 The viewing angle is then:

-In this work, we assume that all simulated BNS launch a successful relativistic jet \cite[e.g.,][]{Beniamini2019structuredjet}.
+We determine whether each event launched a successful relativistic jet according to the criteria outlined in \S \ref{sec:jetlaunch}.
+If an event did not launch a jet then we automatically consider both the GRB and afterglow not detectable in our simulations.
 We also consider the afterglow and jet structure to be independent of the compact object masses as with only a single multimessenger event these properties are not suitably connected to observations.